mizool/playbook/docs/code-conventions/maven.md

 ## Managing dependencies

-* General
 * Keep things tidy.
 Do not declare anything that is not used anymore, or even worse, not yet used.
 * Order entries alphabetically by group ID and artifact ID.
 In the rare case where order matters for compilation, add a comment explaining the situation.
 See [Sorting POMs](#sorting-poms) below.

-* Dependencies
+### Dependencies
 * Always declare dependencies explicitly, do not rely on transitive dependencies. `mvn dependency:analyze` helps with that.
 * Never declare version numbers or scopes in dependencies, but only in the project's `<dependencyManagement>` block (see below).
 * Declare the `<optional>` flag only on a dependency, never in `<dependencyManagement>`.
 * Do not declare dependencies in POM modules, only in JAR/WAR modules.
 Even if multiple child modules have the same dependency, do not move up the dependency

+    !!! info "Rationale"
-        * _This rule avoids declared-unused-dependency warnings from `mvn dependency:analyze`._
+        This rule avoids declared-unused-dependency warnings from `mvn dependency:analyze`.

-* Dependency Management
+### Dependency Management
 * Use exactly one `<dependencyManagement>` block inside the top-level module of the project (the one that defines the project's version number and inherits from a corporate-level POM), not the child modules.
 In the example above, this would be the `com.example.fortytwo:fortytwo` POM.

+    !!! info "Rationale"
-        * _This way, when preparing a release, only one module needs to be checked for SNAPSHOT dependencies._
+        This way, when preparing a release, only one module needs to be checked for SNAPSHOT dependencies.

 * In `<dependencyManagement>` entries for projects which are part of the aggregator (e.g. dependencies between **fortytwo** projects, see above), specify the version using the variable `${project.version}`.

+    !!! warning
-Do not, however, use `${project.groupId}` as the group ID may be different in the POM that has the real dependency.
+        Do not use `${project.groupId}` as the group ID may be different in the POM that has the real dependency.

 * Do not add `<dependencyManagement>` entries for artifacts which inherit from the current one.
 For example, if the **fortytwo** project inherits from the corporate-level POM, that corporate POM should not have a `<dependencyManagement>` entry specifying a certain **fortytwo** version.

+    !!! info "Rationale"
-        * _Doing so would cause a chicken-and-egg problem when releasing each of the POMs the first time, because a release can only depend on other releases, not SNAPSHOTs, but there are no releases yet.
-Although introducing the entry later would work, it would confuse the hell out of everybody, so the rule is to avoid this altogether._
+        Doing so would cause a chicken-and-egg problem when releasing each of the POMs the first time, because a release can only depend on other releases, not SNAPSHOTs, but there are no releases yet.
+Although introducing the entry later would work, it would confuse the hell out of everybody, so the rule is to avoid this altogether.

 ## Configuring plugins

 * Specify the plugin `<version>` inside `<build><pluginManagement>`, never in `<build><plugins>`.
 * Plugin `<executions>`, `<configuration>` and `<dependencies>` elements are also specified inside `<build><pluginManagement>`.

+    !!! info "Rationale"
-    * _Apart from consistency, this makes overriding configuration in inheriting projects easier._
+        Apart from consistency, this makes overriding configuration in inheriting projects easier.

 * The rules above should result in `<build><plugins><plugin>` entries that only contain `<groupId>` and `<artifactId>`.

 ## Sorting POMs